mongodb-js/compass/release/README.md

 npm run release checkout <MAJOR.MINOR>
 ```

 Only runnable from master.
-Creates (if not existing) and checks out a `MAJOR.MINOR-releases` branch.
+Checks out (creating it if not existing)  a `MAJOR.MINOR-releases` branch.

 ```
 npm run release checkout 1.22